jaywink/social-relay/README.md

     systemctl start social-relay_rqworker@failed.service

+## Development

-## Running a development server
+### Running a development server

 This is not the recommended way for a production server.
 For testing and development, run the server:

     python devserver.py

-## Running tests
+### Running tests

-Make sure you have installed requirements from `requirements/development.txt`.
+Make sure you have installed requirements using the command:

+    pip-sync requirements/development.txt

 Execute `py.test` to run the tests.

+### Updating requirements files

+When changing dependencies, make sure to update the requirements files:

+    pip-compile --output-file requirements/requirements.txt requirements/requirements.in
+    pip-compile --output-file requirements/development.txt requirements/requirements.in requirements/development.in

 ## Author